calltekk/tamagotchi/README.md

 Anybody can contribute

 ## License
-This projet used the MIT license.
+This project uses the MIT license.